Vaults of Memory:

 Better late than never, that time is now.
 With long-time society directors courageously introducing new directors and staff in 2015, the International Catacomb Society has become a leading source of information and insight into the material culture of the Ancient Mediterranean, while always keeping a special focus on the catacombs of Italy and the presence of Jews within the Greco-Roman World.
 A welcome surprise with all of these positive changes has been new public interest in the life and legacy of Estelle Brettman.
 In response to the desire to know more about Brettman's advocacy work for the preservation of Jewish historical sites, it seems appropriate to make widely available many parts of her book manuscript that discuss these sites.
 Shaping the narration in her voice, rather than re-writing the work from scratch, effectively contextualizes the book's own history within a larger story of 20th-century Jewish scholarship, transforming it into an eloquent primary source on the development of a global awareness of Jewish archaeological remains in Italy between 1960 and 1990, at the time the country's modern Jews were re-negotiating and strengthening their status within secular legal frameworks and Roman Catholic teachings and new discoveries of ancient Jewish buildings and other artifacts broadened the range of Jewish activity in the Roman Diaspora, signaling both a transmission and transformation of Jewish rites and traditions in the early centuries of the Post-Temple Era.

 This inclusive approach presented Judaism as formative to "the history, religions, philosophies, and artistic expressions of Western Civilization", not alien but normative to the culture that had sought to annihilate it but a few decades before during the Nazi era.
 It was a deeply personal response by Brettman to her urban upbringing in Boston and the social integration of Jews of her generation into mainstream society in many areas of the United States, as well as to a steady flow of new archaeological documentation on Jewish visual culture in Antiquity emerging from Israel, Italy, Greece, Turkey, and other Mediterranean sites, has, her editors note, "a focus on ecumenism."
 The message of "the similarities and common antecedents of Jewish, Christian and Pagan imagery" was meant to reach Jews living in cultural hubs of the United States like Brettman's Boston.
-With multiple communities and even branches of Judaism to choose from (Brettman frequented both Conservative and Orthodox shuls), and the experience of living and working in a secular, and increasingly materialistic United States, Brettman and the patrons of her International Catacomb Society promoted the image of an Ancient Judaism that was as cognizant and observant of Jewish traditions as it was strong and savvy in its means to establish a physical and spiritual presence in cosmopolitan areas like Rome.
-Through the lens of an Ivy-educated, professional-class American Judaism, Brettman "found" this Ancient Judaism, much as she "found" the brick and mortar immigrant-era shul on the north slope of her neighborhood of Beacon Hill, which in the late 1980's she lobbied to save from possible demolition.(7)
+With multiple communities and even branches of Judaism to choose from (Brettman frequented both Conservative and Orthodox shuls), and the experience of living and working in a secular, and increasingly materialistic United States, Brettman and her colleagues at the International Catacomb Society, with significant funding from organizations such as the Kress, Littauer, and Naylor Foundations as well as generous individuals of their acquaintance, were able to promote the image of an Ancient Judaism that was as cognizant and observant of Jewish traditions as it was strong and savvy in its means to establish a physical and spiritual presence in cosmopolitan areas like Rome.
+Through the lens of an Ivy-educated, professional-class American Judaism, Brettman "found" this Ancient Judaism, much as she "found" the brick and mortar immigrant-era shul on the north slope of her neighborhood of Beacon Hill, which in the late 1980's she lobbied to save from possible demolition.(8)

 My own hand in the editing of "Vaults" is limited to removing some passages containing theories no longer widely accepted - a censorship, if you like, of what I hold to be overstatements and unfounded assumptions.
 Even so, the surviving text is in no way a reflection of my own thoughts or study of the catacombs of Rome, though it is a topic I know well.
 Brettman, who photographed extensively in the catacombs, was consumed in her later years by the desire to share her knowledge of them, and this text manifests, in albeit mutilated form, something her "magnificent obsession" with the history and iconography of the Jewish catacombs of Rome, and her dying wish that this information be shared with her friends, her family, and now the world.